rcazzara/seldovia/_people/Williamson_Frances_Lucille_Jenkins.md

 Zon, now known as "Tsuri", had settled in Pittsburgh Pennsylvania in 1987 and once or twice a year he and his family would come back to Seldovia for extended visits.
-Mike’s beloved Frances had passed away in 2001 and he was not interested to travel outside Alaska.
+Mikeâ€™s beloved Frances had passed away in 2001 and he was not interested to travel outside Alaska.
 When his health failed in 2010, the decision was made to bring him to Pittsburgh for care.
-Living with his son, near five grandchildren and eight great-grandchildren in an Orthodox Jewish community in "civilization" was Mike’s final great adventure.![](../assets/images/Williamson%20Mike%20and%20Frances/media/image2.jpeg)
+Living with his son, near five grandchildren and eight great-grandchildren in an Orthodox Jewish community in "civilization" was Mikeâ€™s final great adventure.![](../assets/images/Williamson%20Mike%20and%20Frances/media/image2.jpeg)

 Mike passed away peacefully on Monday morning, February 11, 2013.
 To the